AbsaOSS/spot/README.md

 #### Example: Dynamic VS Fixed resource allocation
 ![Dynamic Resource Allocation](https://user-images.githubusercontent.com/8556576/88194526-3a385e00-cc3f-11ea-817b-b72254f16cf9.png)
 The plot above shows the dependence of time of Enceladus runs for a particular dataset on the input size and number of allocated CPU cores.
-The left sub-plot corresponds to fixed resource allocation which was the default.
+The left sub-plot corresponds to a fixed resource allocation which was the default.
 Due to great variation of input size in data pipelines, fixed allocation often leads to either: 1) extended time in case of under-allocation or 2) wasted resources in case of over-allocation.
 The right sub-plot demonstrates how [Dynamic Resource Allocation](http://spark.apache.org/docs/latest/job-scheduling.html#dynamic-resource-allocation),